elastic/d3-color/README.md

 <a href="https://d3js.org"><img src="https://github.com/d3/d3/raw/main/docs/public/logo.svg" width="256" height="256"></a>

+This fork is only intended to be used in Kibana!

 Even though your browser understands a lot about colors, it doesn’t offer much help in manipulating colors through JavaScript.
 The d3-color module therefore provides representations for various color spaces, allowing specification, conversion and manipulation.
 (Also see [d3-interpolate](https://github.com/d3/d3-interpolate) for color interpolation.)

 ## Resources